FoodScore

 Popcorn (air-popped)

-Air-popped popcorn scores an excellent 85/100, primarily due to its high fiber content and status as a minimally processed whole grain.
+Air-popped popcorn scores 85/100, making it a very good snack choice, primarily due to its high fiber content and status as a minimally processed whole grain.

-• Provides a significant 14.5g of fiber per 100g, contributing to digestive health.
+• Provides 14.5g of fiber per 100g, contributing significantly to daily fiber needs.

-• Contains 12.9g of protein per 100g, making it a satiating snack option.
+• Contains 12.9g of protein per 100g, offering a notable plant-based protein source.

 Fiber